blocknetdx/api-docs/source/includes/_xbridge.md

   "id": "f2b1ebf45b81da67171bfc55f34c20c9bbc55d8234b8f5c61d0965f61e3c3156"
 }
 ```
-This call is used to retrieve the locked UTXOs for a specified order UUID.
+This call is used to retrieve the locked UTXOs for a specified order ID.

 ### Request Parameters